SvenVw/fdm/.changeset/plain-peas-retire.md

 "@svenvw/fdm-app": patch
 ---

-Do dot show dropdown menu if no options are provided
+Do not show dropdown menu if no options are provided